The asymmetry of complete and constant width bodies in general normed spaces and the Jung constant: Completeness, Minkowski asymmetry, and Banach-Mazur distance

-Similarly as we have done in Remark \ref{rem:equal} for Theorem \ref{th:s_link}, we should observe that the above corollary shows that the distance of any complete set and the unit ball of the space does not depend on which unit ball is chosen, as long as the set stays to be complete.
+Similarly as we have done in Remark \ref{rem:equal} for Theorem \ref{th:s_link}, we should observe that the above corollary shows that the distance of any (pseudo-)complete set and the unit ball of the space does not depend on which unit ball is chosen, as long as the set stays (pseudo-)complete.

-Gr\"unbaum also pointed out that the \enquote{supermaximality property} (we changed the original \enquote{superminimality} because it matches better with our definition of asymmetry) is a very natural property which should be true for a nice asymmetry measure: (A) an asymmetry $\overline{s}$ satisfies the \cemph{dred}{supermaximality property} if $\overline{s}(K+L)\leq\max\{\overline{s}(K),\overline{s}(L)\}$, $K,L\in\CK^n$.
+Gr\"unbaum in \cite{Gr} pointed out that the \enquote{supermaximality property} (we changed the original \enquote{superminimality} because it matches better with our definition of asymmetry) is a very natural property which should be true for a nice asymmetry measure: (A) an asymmetry $\overline{s}$ satisfies the \cemph{dred}{supermaximality property} if $\overline{s}(K+L)\leq\max\{\overline{s}(K),\overline{s}(L)\}$, $K,L\in\CK^n$.
 The asymmetry of Minkowski, \eg, satisfies the maximality property.
 This property characterizes simplices to be the most asymmetric sets for any asymmetry measure in the plane (\cf~\cite{Gr}), but if this is true in higher dimension is still unknown.

 Moreover, since simplices may be (almost) subdimensional and may even converge towards a line segment, it is not incontrovertible if this is a \enquote{very natural property}.
 As already mentioned above one may also interpret $j$ as an asymmetry measure and argue that the sets with $j(K)=j(\M^n)$ are somehow most asymmetric and the same can be done with the width-inradius ratio or similar coefficients.